AJAUDET/SecureDrop/README.md

 User Registered.
 Exiting SecureDrop.
 $

+# Usage
-# The user registration is a one-time process.
-Once a user is registered on a client, the
-# login module is subsequently activated.
-After a successful login, a "secure_drop>" shell
+The user registration is a one-time process.
+Once a user is registered on a client, the login module is subsequently activated.
+After a successful login, a "secure_drop>" shell is initiated.
-# is initiated.
 $ secure_drop
 Enter Email Address: john.doe@gmail.com
 Enter Password: ****